 Joseph Grinnell’s historic studies of the elevational distributions of vertebrates of California (Grinnell and Storer, 1924; Grinnell et al, 1930; Sumner and Dixon, 1953) laid the foundation for the concept of the ecological niche and for understanding the climatic limits of species’ distributions (Grinnell, 1917).
 Grinnell’s pioneering studies also provided a benchmark for documenting changes in the elevational ranges of species over the last century (Grinnell, 1910; Moritz et al. 2008).
-Over that century, both anthropogenic landscape alteration (REF) and climate change (IPCC 2007) have contributed to a global extinction crisis; models of future climate-change and land use scenarios predict increased extinction risks, large range shifts, restructured communities, and the disappearance of unique biomes (Laurie/Ackerly etc., Wiens (PRBO),REFS Stralberg et al. 2009).
+Over that century, both anthropogenic landscape alteration (REF) and climate change (IPCC 2007) have contributed to a global extinction crisis; models of future climate-change and land use scenarios predict increased extinction risks, large range shifts, restructured communities, and the disappearance of unique biomes (Ackerly et al. 2010, Wiens et al. 2011, Stralberg et al. 2009).

-During the past century, mean annual temperature in California has increased by ~0.6 C (REFS).
+During the past century, mean annual temperature in California has increased by ~0.6 C (Bonfils et al. 2008).
 However, this average change masks a large degree of spatial heterogeneity (Fig 1B).
 Precipitation changes are also heterogeneous with spatial covariation increasing across the northern part of the state and decreasing across the southern part (Kelly and Goulden, 2008, Crimmins, 2011 and citations within).
 Elevational range shifts of birds and mammals in California over this period have been equally heterogeneous, including upslope shifts, downslope shifts and no change (Moritz, et al, 2008; Hargrove and Rotenberry, 2011; Tingley et al, 2012).
 Some of the heterogeneity in the upslope and downslope movements of species has been explained by incorporating spatially specific measures of climatic similarity between historical and contemporary localities (Tingley et al, 2012).

 Here we characterize regional variation in elevational range responses of small mammals of montane California by expanding our analysis from a single region in the central Sierra (Yosemite; Moritz et al. 2008), with two other replicates to the north (Lassen) and south (Sequoia).
 We control for variation in detectability among species and survey eras to compare elevational limits from the early 20th C (1911-1934) to the present (2003-2010).
-The initial resurvey across Yosemite revealed a strong pattern of upwards shifts of species’ ranges especially high elevation species consistent with rising temperature including the alpine chipmunk (Tamials alpinus), Belding’s ground squirrel (Urocitellus beldingi), and water shrew (Sorex palustris) (Moritz et al. 2008), as well as range collapse in the bushy-tailed woodrat (Neotoma cinerea) and shadow chipmunk (Tamias senex).
+The initial resurvey across Yosemite revealed a strong pattern of upward shifts of species’ ranges, especially high elevation species consistent with rising temperature including the alpine chipmunk (Tamials alpinus), Belding’s ground squirrel (Urocitellus beldingi), and water shrew (Sorex palustris) (Moritz et al. 2008), as well as range collapse in the bushy-tailed woodrat (Neotoma cinerea) and shadow chipmunk (Tamias senex).
 The responses of low elevation species were more heterogeneous and differed among even closely related taxa, resulting in substantial changes in local assemblages.
 For example, the pocket mouse (Chaetodipus californicus) expanded its range whereas the kangaroo rat (Dipodomys heermanni) contracted.
-With data from multiple, geographically-separated regions of montane California we evaluated the following hypotheses emerging from patterns we observed in the Yosemite region: (1) upslope range shifts were the most common change across all regions, (2) range contractions were more common in high elevation species whereas expansions were more common in low elevation species (3) elevation range shifts of species were consistent across regions especially species with strong elevation range shifts in Yosemite, (4) differences in species responses can be explained in part by life history and ecological traits, and (5) predictions of upslope and downslope shifts are improved by identifying whether modern sites that are climatically similar to historical sites are on average upslope or downslope.
+With data from multiple, geographically-separated regions of montane California we evaluated the following hypotheses emerging from patterns we observed in the Yosemite region: (1) upslope range shifts are the most common change across all regions, (2) range contractions are more common in high elevation species whereas expansions are more common in low elevation species (3) elevation range shifts of species, particularly those with large movements in Yosemite, show consistency across regions, (4) differences in species responses show correlative relationships to life history and ecological traits, and (5) predictions of upslope and downslope shifts are improved by identifying whether modern sites that are climatically similar to historical sites are on average upslope or downslope.

 Methods